kaiewiggins/kaiewiggins.github.io/_posts/2019-03-28-a-standalone-and-a-prequel.md

 So, I've been promising you guys a prequel novella since last summer and it's (past) time to deliver.

 The reason you didn't get *Under* last July is that I finished drafting it, replotted it, and came up with a much bigger story to tell, and one which needed tweaks to fit properly into all the complexity of the *Threads of Dreams* series.
-That story is *Below the Surface*, and it's going to have to wait it's turn (lol).
+That story is *Below the Surface*, and it's going to have to wait its turn (lol).

 But *Under* is a fun, fast-paced little romantic thriller all on its own, so I cleaned it up a little and made it into a newsletter subscriber freebie!